 It’s a bit like being the second man in space – still a heck of an achievement, but it’s the other guy everyone remembers.
 And it’s not without flaws: the spaceship hub, blander than Galaxy’s celestial observatory, was designed to trim downtime between stages, but then why bother with a hub at all?
 But at this stage I’m pointing out cracks in the Mona Lisa: this is still a dizzying delight of a game, packed to the rafters with brilliant moments, power-ups, and – most importantly of all – Yoshis.

 Take note, New Super Mario Bros., this is how you do multiplayer Mario.
+There's a reason Super Mario 3D World is considered one of the best Mario, and Wii U games.
 And, for that matter, compromise.
 Super Mario 3D World set developer EAD Tokyo an astonishingly difficult task: to make Mario courses that work as well for four players as for one, that can be tackled with a d-pad or an analogue stick.

 As such, it goes easy on you for at least the first few worlds, widening platforms and narrowing gaps, making it the ideal game for parents to play with their kids.
 Then it throws off the shackles, giving you less room and time while upping the enemy count, as if to encourage lone players to get to the real meat of the game.
 Anyone who thought Odyssey had too few obstacle courses could do worse than return to this and be reminded of one of the few things the Switch game is missing.
 The other, of course, being Toad in a cat outfit.